lloydmeta/enumeratum/README.md

 Other than the methods that throw `NoSuchElementException`s, performance is in the 10ns range (taking into account JMH overhead of roughly 2-3ns), which is acceptable for almost all use-cases.
 PRs that promise to increase performance are expected to be demonstrably faster.

-Also, Enumeratum's `withName` is faster than `Enumeration` in the standard Scala library, by around 4x in the case where an entry exists with the given name.
+Also, Enumeratum's `withName` is faster than the standard library's `Enumeration`, by around 4x in the case where an entry exists with the given name.
 My guess is this is because Enumeratum doesn't use any `synchronized` calls or `volatile` annotations.
 It is also faster in the case where there is no corresponding name, but not by a significant amount, perhaps because the high cost of throwing an exception masks any benefits.